 2. Remember it is temporary

 Luckenbill informed us that is a massive goal of the juvenile system to ensure that no child feels like they belong there.
-She expressed how exciting of a time it was to be studying and advocating for children in the juvenile system because of how the system is transforming.
-She told us that there is literature and studies backing the idea that nobody benefits from being locked up from a long time and the system strives for a balanced and restorative approach to juvenile justice.
+She expressed how exciting a time it was to be studying and advocating for children in the juvenile system because of how the system is transforming.
+She told us that there are literature and studies backing the idea that nobody benefits from being locked up for a long time and the system strive for a balanced and restorative approach to juvenile justice.
 The goal is to have the youth restore any harm they may have done so that they can move on and live a productive and happy life.
-They want to get children in and out of the system as fast possible and they more often than not try and opt for alternatives to probations and detention.
-There is a strong preferences to keeping children in the custody of their primary caregiver and having parents and family stay connected to their child during the process.
+They want to get children in and out of the system as fast as possible and they more often than not try and opt for alternatives to probations and detention.
+There are strong preferences for keeping children in the custody of their primary caregiver and having parents and family stay connected to their child during the process.

 It is important for parents to recognize that it will not last forever.
 The system wants to get your child in and out as fast as possible and instill in them the idea that they don't belong there.
 You, your child, and your entire family will get through this.
 There is a light at the end of the tunnel, even if it sometimes feels like you are at a dead end.